Inheritance and passing your money on

 Updating a will

 Sheila McCain, 67, lives in London with her partner John.

-"I recently revisited my will," says Sheila.
+"I recently reviewed my will," says Sheila.
 "The first one was written when I was in my 40s and much has changed since then.
-I'm now divorced and have five lovely grandchildren."
+I'm now divorced and have five grandchildren."

-"There's a further complication, too, as John and I aren't married, which means we don't have the legal rights that married couples have when it comes to inheritance.
+"There's a further complication, too, as my new partner John and I aren't married, which means we don't have the legal rights that married couples have when it comes to inheritance.
 Having our wills written gives us the reassurance that, whatever happens, our wishes will be followed."

-As well as arranging her will in the UK, because Sheila has a property in Tuscany, she also needed to have a will written in Italy.
+Sheila and John have a property in Tuscany, so as well as having to rearrange her will in the UK, Sheila also need to have a will written in Italy.

 "The Italian legal framework is very different and, without a will, everything in Italy would have passed to John's eldest son.
 This wasn't what we wanted so we arranged wills in Italy to save complications," she adds.

 The thought process behind the wills also made Sheila think about her inheritance tax position.
 "I'm looking to take advantage of the exemptions wherever possible.
 As an example I gave my son and his wife money when they got married recently.
 It's much nicer to see people enjoy it than to leave it for the taxman."

 Standard Life has a referral service which can help you put a will in place.
 We’ve linked with a law firm in England, in Wales and in Scotland to make it easier for you to take the next step.
 These firms offer a fixed fee service, to give you certainty over how much it will cost.
 If you’d like to use this service or request an information pack, call us on 0845 272 8810.
 Calls may be monitored and/or recorded to protect both you and us and help with our training.
 Call charges will vary.